nlesc-nano/Tutorials/docs/2_fitting.rst

 2. Lennard-Jones potential

-    This sub-block is divided itself in two components.
+    This sub-block is divided itself in two components: epsilon_ and sigma_.
+Let's have a look at them:

     .. code:: yaml